pohly/meta-swupd/docs/Guide.md

 ### update-alternatives

-As the `os-core` bundle must provide an unchanging (at least within the same OS version) which other bundles can't modify we must be wary of recipes which use `update-alternatives`.
+As the `os-core` bundle must provide an unchanging content (at least within the same OS version) which other bundles can't modify we must be wary of recipes which use `update-alternatives`.

 Due to the way meta-swupd constructs the swupd-based OS and the resulting images and update stream artefacts we can find ourselves in a situation where the